ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 Forcibly close the connection.
 ResponsiveWebSocketClient in browser does not implement this method.

-### Static class TimeoutToReceiveResponseException
+### Static class TimeoutToReceiveResponseError

-Exception, that throwed when the response to the request did not arrive during the max time for waiting response on request.
+Error, that throwed when the response to the request did not arrive during the max time for waiting response on request.

 ## Class ResponsiveWebSocketClient